-Simon Höfele has established himself within a short space of time internationally as one of the most exciting trumpeters of the up-and-coming generation.
+Simon Höfele has established himself within a short space of time internationally as one of the most successful trumpet players of the young generation.
 He was BBC Radio3 new generation artist, Rising Star of the European Concert Hall Organisation (ECHO) 2019-20, nominated by Philharmonie Cologne, Konzerthaus Dortmund and Elbphilharmonie Hamburg and “Junger Wilder” at Konzerthaus Dortmund.

-In addition to well-known trumpet repertoire ranging from Telemann, Tartini, Haydn, Hummel and Mozart to Jolivet, Arutjunjan and Zimmermann, Simon Höfele also frequently performs contemporary music.
+As well as performing familiar trumpet repertoire ranging from Telemann, Tartini, Hummel and Mozart to Jolivet, Arutjunjan and Zimmermann, Simon Höfele is very enthusiastic about contemporary music.
 He gave the first performance of Pintscher’s double concerto for two trumpets and orchestra (“Chute d’étoiles”, 2012) and premiered works of Mark Simpson, Kaan Bulak, Nina Šenk, Miroslav Srnka, Konstantia Gourzi’s a.o.

-In Spring 2023 he will release his new album “Nobody knows” with works by Jost, Zimmermann and Hosokawa, recorded with the BBC Symphony Orchestra under Geoffrey Paterson / Ilan Volkov.
+In 2023 his album “Nobody knows” has been released with works by Jost, Zimmermann and Hosokawa, recorded with the BBC Symphony Orchestra under Geoffrey Paterson / Ilan Volkov.
 For the new album “No clouds in Haraz” (release 29.3.24), he collabes with Kaan Bulak, who merges styles in his compositions, incorporating and combining influences from the Middle East and contemporary music with the electronic sound language of Berlin.